oracle/fastr/documentation/dev/building.md

 * `FASTR_NO_RECOMMENDED` set to any value turns off the recommended packages build and bundling with FastR.
 Only applicable if `FASTR_RELEASE` is set.
 * `FASTR_CAPTURE_DEPENDENCIES` if exported overrides the set of 3rd party libraries that are bundled with FastR, the value is space separated list of "base" names of the libraries, for example, use `gfortran`, for `libgfortran.so.5`.
 Libraries that can be bundled are: `libpcre2-8`, `libgfortran`, `libquadmath`, and `libgcc_s`.
 Only applicable if `FASTR_RELEASE` is set.

 Note for maintainers of packages for package managers like apt or yum: it is recommended to **not bundle** any 3rd party libraries with FastR, but instead use the dependency management mechanisms of your package manager.
-To achieve this, export `FASTR_BUNDLE_DEPENDENCIES` set to an empty value (and build FastR with `FASTR_RELEASE`).
+To achieve this, export `FASTR_CAPTURE_DEPENDENCIES` set to " " (space) and build FastR with `FASTR_RELEASE`.

 ## Pre-Requisites